 Male and female toilets and separate staff facilities

-Separate rear area for additional cooking/refuse store/staff egress
+Separate outdoor area for additional cooking/refuse store/staff egress

 Integrated stereo with Ipod cradle, cordless mic, and lapel mic